airswap/airswap-about/instant-beta/running-makers.md

 # Interacting with Indexers

-Indexers are smart contracts used to signal your intent to trade tokens and the URL at which your maker is running.
+Indexers are smart contracts used to signal your intent to trade tokens and publish the URL at which your maker is running.

 | Function to call | When to call it                                                                                                                                |
 | :--------------- | :--------------------------------------------------------------------------------------------------------------------------------------------- |